 - Email: firstname.lastname@example.org

-And there you have it, some of the best dim sum buffets in Singapore to eat to your heart’s content!
+And there you have it — 11 places you consider if you’re looking for the best dim sum buffet in Singapore to eat to your heart’s content!

 - Indian Buffet in Singapore: 6 Best Ones to Satisfy Your Tummy!